junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

 ### Pacing Modifiers:
 These are settings that help with the pacing of the rando.
 Like most randos Seiren Shuffle is designed to be complete-able in a single sitting, these settings are meant to help with that.

-**Experience Multiplier**: Pretty straighforward, classic multiplier to EXP.
-I generally reccomend higher values here than what you might be used to in other randos.
-The new version removes the game's EXP scaling based on enemy level to help smooth the curve out and keep the player from "slingshotting" to high levels too quickly.
-This has the consequence that enemies give half their base EXP(the base exp value for enemies in Ys 8 is based on them being slightly higher level than the player, if they're considered the same level as the player then they drop to almost half EXP and the scaling patch makes the game think the player is always equal level to the enemy).

-**Exp Mult Growth Rate**: There are 13 bosses that are considered Major or Dungeon Bosses, each will add an small multiplier to the base EXP multiplier.
-The right side of the pacing modifiers breaks down how the math plays out to help the player determine how they'd like these options set.
+**Experience Multiplier**: This actually divides character's min and max Exp values allowing for quicker leveling.
+Default is set to 3, which the game plays pretty well at.

 **Additional Intercept Rewards**: This settings causes intercepts to give out up to four additional rewards after returning to Castaway Village post intercept.
-Tempest Elixirs are always given out at some rate but there are also rewards to help players upgrade weapons as well as exp and stat increasing food rewards.
-This setting is highly encouraged as it helps a lot with endgame prep work.

 **Battle Logic**: This attempts to help smooth over the combat pacing by guaranteeing the player always has access to some amount of strength for each boss, highly recommended this be left on expecially for Inferno.